hermannheringer/Auto-Replenishment-Suggestion-System/README.md

 ## **Final considerations**

-If you understand what you're doing, consider learning more about Sales and operations planning (S&OP), SQL, Power BI, DAX, M, R, and Python.
+If you understand what you're doing, consider learning more about Sales and Operations Planning (S&OP), SQL, Power BI, DAX, M, R, and Python.
 I will warn you: the learning curve is long with ups and downs...
 Don't be discouraged.